imdea-software/hlola/README.md

 # HLola

-**HLola** is an implementation of the Stream Runtime Verification language [Lola](http://software.imdea.org/~cesar/papers/2005/time05/time05.pdf) as en embedded Domain Specific Language over Haskell.
+**HLola** is a Haskell implementation of the Stream Runtime Verification language [Lola](http://software.imdea.org/~cesar/papers/2005/time05/time05.pdf) as en embedded Domain Specific Language.
 In this repository, you will find the source code of **HLola**, along with the steps to use the engine and define new specifications, shown in the following sections.

 ## Docker image